vincentmorneau/material-apex/README.md

 #apex-material-design
 This a preview for an eventual APEX 5 Material Design Theme.
-It is strongly influenced by http://materializecss.com/

 Here's a demo: https://apexea.oracle.com/pls/apex/f?p=2510